Barrett’s Esophagus

 Find a Specialist Near You

 Barrett’s esophagus is a condition where the esophageal lining is damaged by gastroesophageal reflux disease (GERD).
-Our nationally and internationally recognized specialists at the Underwood Center for Digestive Disorders offer personalized treatment options.
-Houston Methodist Hospital is ranked No. 5 in the nation by U.S. News & World Report for Gastroenterology & GI Surgery.
+Our nationally and internationally recognized specialists at the Underwood Center offer personalized treatment options.
+Houston Methodist Hospital is ranked No. 7 in the nation by U.S. News & World Report for Gastroenterology & GI Surgery.
 U.S. News & World Report has also named Houston Methodist Hospital the No. 1 hospital in Texas every year since the award began and one of the nation’s best as a nationally ranked Honor Roll hospital.

 If you’ve been suffering with heartburn and antacids aren’t relieving your symptoms, you might have Barrett’s esophagus.
 Meet with your doctor, who will examine the lining of your esophagus to see if it is thickening and transitioning from healthy whitish pink to inflamed red.